corbett-lab/lineage-curation/autolin/README.md

 To create a file for visualization in Taxonium users should use the `-o` or `--output` flag in propose_sublineages.py.
 Supply an output MAT name `{your tree}autolin.pb`.
 This output file will have both existing and proposed autolin annotations on the internal nodes.
 To convert this file into a `jsonl.gz` type for taxonium, use usher_to_taxonium which is available in TaxoniumTools https://github.com/theosanderson/taxonium/tree/master/taxoniumtools.

 To assist in the conversion between the autolin outputted pb and the taxonium input jsonl.gz, `convert_autolinpb_totax.py` will take the name of the autolin pb with `-a` and output a `.jsonl.gz` which can be used for viewing newly proposed lineages.

+** note `convert_autolinpb_totax.py` is currently assumes that the pb has only one annotation scheme.
+Using the SARS-C0oV-2 in its existing global form will cause errors.
-** note `convert_autolinpb_totax.py` is currently optimized for the example tree `XXXX`. this script will be refined and likely turned into a snakemake pipeline in future releases.
+** Note: these scripts will be refined and likely turned into a snakemake pipeline in future releases.

 Notes on usher_to_taxonium:
 usher_to_taxonium has sparse documentation and many hardcoded quirks. ** keep filling this in

+To do list:
+- [X] create scripts to convert autolin pbs into taxonium jsonl gzs
+- [] create a script to handle metadata column naming between matUtils summary and usher_to_taxonium
+- [] make more phenotype scripts for weigting antibiotic resistance data. i.e. numerical mic data
+- [] make phenotype script accept an ordinal list of categories from the user
+- [] make a mutation script that identifies likely mutations of interest for SARS-CoV-2 (or expand on use of GFF for propose_sublineages)
+- [] generalize mutation script for other pathogens
+- [] make sure all of these work in docker container
+- [] turn all of these processes into pipelines that take user commands and output a fully characterized jsonl.gz
+- [] get taxonium to accept a different column name than annotation 1
+- [] make data writing and directory handling consistent between scripts
+- [] make an effort to use tmp files rather than hardcoding file names